-Business Membership: $55.00.
-Costco’s Business Membership includes an additional household card at no charge, and the ability to add up to six additional cardholders ($55.00 each).
+- Business Membership: $60.00.
+Costco’s Business Membership includes an additional household card at no charge and the ability to add additional cardholders ($60.00 each).

 Like Costco, Sam’s offers four memberships, all of which are annual.
 Your membership fee will be refunded in full, on or before the expiration date if at any time you are unsatisfied with your membership.